 The Northport Greenway

-This route runs for 3 miles (circular) and provides a safe cycling or walking route from Wareham Quay, through the quiet streets of the town, past the Railway Station, through Northmoor and onto Wareham Forest, where it then links with the Woodlark Trail.
+The Greenway is a circular route at just over 3 miles (4.8km), providing a safe cycling or walking route from Wareham Quay, through the quiet streets of the town, past the Railway Station, through Northmoor Park and onto Wareham Forest, where it then links with the Sika Trail.

-The route is signposted outbound towards Wareham Forest and the return journey towards the Town Centre.
-Dorset County Council have improved parts of the route by installing lighting, signage and crossings.
+The route is signposted out towards Wareham Forest and returning towards Town Centre.
+Parts of the route have been improved by installing lighting, signage, crossings and surfaces.